7 Tips for Winter Home Decor after Christmas

 To me winter means cozy.
 It is a time where less is truly more.
 Time to sit by the fire, watch movies, and just enjoy being home on a cold winter night.

 It is my tradition to remove my Christmas decor on December 26th.
 Many people wait.
-This blog post is going to be perfect for you no matter which day you decide to remove your Christmas decor.
+This blog post is going to be perfect no matter which day you decide to remove your Christmas decor.

 Winter Mantel Decor